Citrix DaaS

 This article provides details of the tested maximum capacities and best practice recommendations for Cloud Connector machine configuration.
 Tests were performed on deployments configured with StoreFront and Local Host Cache (LHC).

-The information provided applies to deployments in which each resource location contains either VDI workloads or RDS workloads.
-For resource locations that contain mixed workloads of VDI and RDS together, contact Citrix Consulting Services.
+The information provided applies to deployments in which each resource location contains both VDI workloads and RDS workloads.

 The Cloud Connector links your workloads to Citrix DaaS in the following ways:

-Each set of Cloud Connectors is assigned to a resource location (also known as a zone).
+Each set of Cloud Connectors is assigned to a resource location (also known as a zone in Studio).
 A resource location is a logical separation that specifies which resources communicate with that set of Cloud Connectors.
 At least one resource location is required per domain to communicate with the Active Directory (AD).

 Each machine catalog and hosting connection is assigned to a resource location.